taw00/manuscript-css/templates/prose-template-long-form.md

 </div>
 <section class="m-scene">

-Only one scene for chapter 2 because I think you get the idea.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam a placerat lorem, a sagittis risus.
 Curabitur erat risus, congue in lacinia ac, viverra molestie